 my leadership philosophy and approach.

-I've been in the field for 15+ years as a designer, a researcher, and UX manager.
+I've been in the field for 15+ years as a product designer, UX researcher, and UX manager.
 Over the years I've discovered what works and what doesn't in user experience leadership.
-Here are some of my core UX leadership principles:
+Here are some of my core UX leadership beliefs and approaches:

 UX is a strategic discipline

-The most effective user experience teams feel empowered and are considered peers to business and engineering leads (and show up as such).
+Effective user experience teams are considered peers to business and engineering leads (and show up as such).
 They shape product direction, they don't merely execute it.
-Effective UX practitioners 'own' the features they work on.
+Effective UX practitioners 'own' the features on which they work and drive innovation.
 They collaborate on design challenges with other disciplines, and they establish both a product vision as well as design standards.
 They are not wireframe, mock-up, or research factories; they are critical thinkers vital to product development.
-I believe UX is, ultimately, a strategic discipline.
+UX is, ultimately, a strategic discipline.
 To that end, I assign designers and researchers to features, work with them to set goals for those features, and let them innovate with their product teams.
-I want them to feel a sense of ownership over every aspect of the features they support.
+I want them to feel a sense of ownership over every aspect of the experiences they support.

 UX leaders should be UX experts